anirudhlakkaraju/code2code/README.md

 ## Next Steps

-- Implementing live syntax highlighing in the input textarea, based on the programming languages selected from the dropdowns.
+- Implementing live syntax highlighting in the input textarea, based on the programming languages selected from the dropdowns.
 Currently, Ace editor is used for syntax highlighting, but the programming language has to be set in the backend.

-- Compiling source code provided by User to check for errors before the model proceeds with prediction.
+- Compiling Source Code provided by User to check for errors before the model proceeds with prediction.

 - Adding input fields to input test cases.